nivekcode/svg-to-ts/README.md

 In Angular, for example, having all icons in a single file shakes out the icons that are not used.
 However, icons always end up together in a chunk.
 The `optimizeForLazyLoading` flag allows you to configure `svg-to-ts` that icons are generated in a way that they can even be split to lazy loaded chunks.
 Means not only the amount of the icons in the chunk gets reduced, but also, where they end up.
-Means, a icon that is only used in a lazy loaded Angular feature module, will only end up there.
+Means, an icon that is only used in a lazy loaded Angular feature module, will only end up there.
 ![Output scenario two](https://raw.githubusercontent.com/kreuzerk/svg-to-ts/master/assets/generated-files-scr2.png)